- 1 Best Backpacking Backpacks

 The Maxpedition Gear Zafar pack is the ultimate tactical and survivalists backpack.
 It’s finished with a triple coat of polyurethane for maximum water resistance and then followed up with a coat of DuPont’s Teflon Fabric Protector for an added bonus.
 Stress points are reinforced with composite thread and careful attention to seams are given to ensure that this bag holds up under the most demanding conditions.
 An internal sheet frame and aluminum stays help keep this bag rigid and support stowed gear.

 YKK zippers and slides, Duraflex buckles and hardware, compression straps, exterior gear compartments, mesh compartments, an interior sleeve for water bladder and ports for drinking tubes are some of the excellent features included on this backpack.
+You won’t find many of these features in the best bags for sale.

 The Zafar is constructed using 1000D Nylon (a seriously dense weave) – Gadget Review’s Durability Rating: A+